OAGAnalytics/scala-interview/README.md

 ## Notes

+* We make no guarantees about the quality of the starting point code or its correctness beyond the things validated in unit tests.

-While timeliness does matter, we are more interested in seeing your _best_ work than in seeing your _fastest_ work.
+* While timeliness does matter, we are more interested in seeing your _best_ work than in seeing your _fastest_ work.
 If, with an extra day of work, you can significantly improve the code, please do so and communicate as much to your interviewer.

-Even though this is a somewhat simplistic scenario, it is OK to design as much robustness as you want into your solution.
+* Even though this is a somewhat simplistic scenario, it is OK to design as much robustness as you want into your solution.
 Imagine that this is part of a larger system with many similar types of processing happening in various contexts.

-Keep [SOLID Design Principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) in mind while working.
+* Keep [SOLID Design Principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) in mind while working.
 Demonstrate your understanding of these principles in the code you produce.
 If there are places in your solution where the context of a larger system would better demonstrate a concept, add a comment with your thoughts on that an implement as much of the design as makes sense within the context of the problem given.

-There is no fixed percent coverage threshold we are looking for in your tests.
+* There is no fixed percent coverage threshold we are looking for in your tests.
 However, unit testing is valued and important and is considered a fundamental part of your solution.